melina-t/credit-risk-classification/README.md

 # credit-risk-classification

+# Module 12 Report Template

+## Overview of the Analysis

+The purpose of this analysis was to predict credit risk for loans using machine learning models.
+The financial data provided details on loans like loan size, interest rate, income, debt level, etc. The goal was to predict if a loan was high risk (1) or healthy (0).

+I went through the machine learning process of splitting data, fitting and evaluating models, and tuning models.
+I used LogisticRegression on the original imbalanced data and then resampled with RandomOverSampler to handle class imbalance.

+## Results

+Using bulleted lists, describe the balanced accuracy scores and the precision and recall scores of all machine learning models.

+* Machine Learning Model 1:
+  * Balanced Accuracy Score: 0.94
+  * Precision: 0.99 for 0 class, 0.87 for 1 class
+  * Recall: 1.00 for 0 class, 0.89 for 1 class

+* Machine Learning Model 2:
+  * Balanced Accuracy Score: 0.99
+  * Precision: 0.99 for both 0 and 1 classes
+  * Recall: 0.99 for both 0 and 1 classes.

+## Summary

+The oversampled LogisticRegression model performed best, with significantly improved scores over the original model.

+On the imbalanced data, the model strongly favored the majority 0 class, as evidenced by the high 1.0 precision but only 0.89 recall on the 1 class.

+Oversampling created equal samples of each class, which enabled the model to improve precision and recall to 0.99 for both classes.

+I recommend the oversampled LogisticRegression model because it does an excellent job predicting both the healthy (0) and high-risk (1) loans with a high level of accuracy.
+The oversampling corrected the initial class imbalance problem and resulted in a model that performs very well for this credit risk classification task.

 ## Instructions
 The instructions for this Challenge are divided into the following subsections:
  - Split the Data into Training and Testing Sets